 While collectible Panteras can be quite affordable, sellers of exceptional models often list for large sums.
 For example, the 1974 De Tomaso Pantera GTS shown above had a single owner until 2014.

 The Pantera sprung from the mind of Argentinean auto racer and would-be business magnate Alejandro de Tomaso, who married his way into a leadership role at Ghia and Vignale.
 He used that position as a springboard to further his own sports car ambitions.
 After testing the waters with the Mangusta, De Tomaso turned to designer Tom Tjaarda to conjure up the mid-engine Pantera’s wedge shape—and brokered a deal with Ford to provide technical expertise and parts.

 A major aspect of the De Tomaso Pantera’s appeal on the collector car circuit is its bread-and-butter mechanical bits.
-Original Panteras all feature a 351 cubic inch Cleveland V8 mounted longitudinally behind the driver, an engine that is instantly familiar to Ford enthusiasts in general (and Mustang owners in particular) around the world.
+Original Panteras all feature a 351 cubic inch Cleveland V8 mounted longitudinally behind the driver.
+The engine is instantly familiar to Ford enthusiasts in general (and Mustang owners in particular) around the world.
 Pushing out nearly 400 horsepower (far above the conservative factory rating), and mated to a five-speed ZF transaxle, the car is capable of a mid-five second sprint to 60 miles per hour, on its way to a top speed of 150 mph.